nak/pytest_mproc/docsrc/index.rst

       pass

 Groups with lower integer priority value are scheduled before those with a higher priority value.
-Thus, a group with priority *pytest_mproc.DEFAULT_PRIORITY-1* will be scheduled before a group with priority *pytest_mproc.DEFAULT_PRIORITY-2*.
+Thus, a group with priority *pytest_mproc.DEFAULT_PRIORITY-2* will be scheduled before a group with priority *pytest_mproc.DEFAULT_PRIORITY-1*.
 Of course, the default priority of *pytest_mproc.DEFAULT_PRIORITY*  is used if unspecified.

-Priorities should be specified to the default priority assigned to all tests without decorators, which can be obtained through the variable *pytest_mproc.DEFAULT_PRIORITY*.
-When working with grouped tests as explained above, the priorities are scoped.
-That is, at a global level, the priority of a group of tests will determine that group's execution order relative to all other top-level tests or test groups.
+When working with grouped tests (see above), the priorities are scoped.
+That is, the priority of a group of tests will determine that group's execution order relative to all other top-level tests or test groups.
 For tests within a group, the priority of each test will determine the order of execution only within that group.  *pytest_mproc* does not guarantee order of execution for tests or test groups with the same priority.

 If you specify a priority on a class of tests, all test methods within that class will have that priority, unless a specific priority is assigned to that method through its own decorator.
-In that class, the decorator for the class method is obeyed.
+In that case, the decorator for the class method is obeyed.